Notice of Pre-AIA or AIA Status

 Claim 1 recites implementing the steps of:

-converting biological data into a corresponding training parameter recommendation, including converting the biological data into a standardized score, forming an order list based on the standardized score and generating training parameters for the corresponding training parameter recommendation based on the order list, the standardized score being a distance between a raw value of the biological data and a normative mean represented in units of standard deviation
+converting biological data into a corresponding automatically generated training parameter recommendation, including converting the biological data into a standardized score, forming an order list based on the standardized score and generating training parameters for the corresponding training parameter recommendation based on the order list, the standardized score being a distance between a raw value of the biological data and a normative mean represented in units of standard deviation, wherein converting the biological data into the corresponding training parameter recommendation further comprises generating a priority order of execution training protocols by comparing deviations of surface brainwave parameters and brain area network activity parameters against stored respective normative values.

 These steps amount to managing personal behavior or relationships or interactions between people and therefore recite certain methods of organizing human activity.
-Using biological data to determine a training parameter recommendation for a subject and subsequently provide the recommendation to the subject to perform the recommended cognitive training is a personal behavior that may be performed by a healthcare provider.
+Using biological data to determine a training parameter recommendation for a subject by converting the biological data into a standardized score, creating an ordered list based on the score, and generating training parameter recommendations based on the list, in which the priority order is determined by comparing deviations of the subject’s brainwave data to normative values, is a personal behavior that may be performed by a healthcare provider.

 The above claims are therefore directed to an abstract idea.